 Contrary to popular belief, the homeowner gets to retain the home’s title.
 The payments received are not usually taxable and shouldn’t affect Social Security or Medicare benefits.

 - Single-purpose reverse mortgages.
 Backed by some state or local governments or certain non-profit agencies, single-purposes reverse mortgages are intended (and must be approved) for a specific purpose, such as paying for home repairs or property taxes.
 As such, they are usually taken in smaller amounts, which makes them the least expensive type of reverse mortgage.

 - Proprietary reverse mortgages.
 Also called jumbo reverse mortgages, proprietary reverse mortgages are backed by private lenders or banks.
 These products are meant for homeowners with highly-valued homes and are not insured by the FHA.
-Interest rates on these are higher; although fees may be lower than other types of reverse mortgages.
+Interest rates on these are higher, although fees may be lower.

 - Federally-insured reverse mortgages.
 Also known as home equity conversion mortgages (HECMs), federally-insured reverse mortgages are the most popular variant.
 They are backed by the Department of Housing and Urban Development or the Federal Housing Authority (FHA).
 The borrowing limit is based on the borrower’s age and the home’s value.
 These mortgages may be either fixed-rate or adjustable-rate.

 What are common risks and restrictions?